 Without a CEO leading the company, and no-one groomed to take over the business, danger lies ahead.
 If you’re a business leader or owner without a succession plan, it’s time to start planning for the future.
 You want to keep top talent engaged and your leadership pipeline full, right?
 If you answered yes, then keep reading to learn how to prepare for potential changes in leadership and strengthen your business.

 We could write a 20-page paper on the entire succession planning process, but in this scratch-the-surface article, we’re going to keep it a little simpler by highlighting some key points and easy-to-implement tasks.
-We’ll also share with you links to additional resources, should you want to dive deeper into any particular topics.
+Before moving forward, be sure to download this free succession planning workbook.
+It will walk you through the succession planning process outlined below.